jacarty/pt-docs/README.md

 - Opted for Gamma.app which did a great job first time.
 I also got it to test the versions that Gemini and Claude suggested but preferred the native approach.
 Interestingly Gamma is a Claude cutomer.

 **Video:**
 - I generated the talk track for each slide using Claude Opus 4.0.
 At first I was going for 15 minutes but this needed to be reduced to under 10 minutes due to cost.
-The initial draft was good, and only needed minor tweaks.
+The initial draft was good, and only needed minor tweaks
 - I used Synthesia to create the actual video.
-I though I could change the Avatar after doing this test run but I'd used up my minutes - it's an expensive tool!
-Generating vitual me will have to wait to another time.
+I thougt I could change the Avatar after doing this test run but I'd used up my minutes and it's an expensive tool!
+Generating vitual me will have to wait to another time

 **Final Page:**
-- I once again used Claude Sonnet 4.0 to design and create the final page that encompasses all elements.
-Essentially this was just expanding the quiz page but I kept them separate in the repo.
+- I once again used Claude Sonnet 4.0 to design and create the final page that encompasses all elements; there were some bugs it struggled with so Opus 4.0 was used to complete it.
+Essentially this element was just expanding the quiz page but I kept them separate in the repo